barbell-math/smoothbrain-bs/README.md

     // the commited code is using all of the up to date dependencies.
     CheckDepsUpdated bool
     // When true a stage will install gomarkdoc, update the readme using the
-    // `gomarkdocReadme` targer, and run a diff to make sure that the commited
+    // `gomarkdocReadme` target, and run a diff to make sure that the committed
     // readme is up to date.
     CheckReadmeGomarkdoc bool
     // When true a stage will run go fmt and then run a diff to make sure that